VivianeBusch-Wallace/ExercisesAndClassDocs/Jun/07-06/Notes.md

 // but useState has to be imported every time we want to set a state on something

 React performs the cleanup when the component unmounts.
 React also cleans up effects from the previous render before running the effects next time.

+Only Call Hooks from React Functions
+Don’t call Hooks from regular JavaScript functions.

 .
 .